rohanrao619/Face_Recognition_using_Siamese_Network/README.md

 * [MTCNN](https://pillow.readthedocs.io/en/stable/) : Used for detecting and cropping faces.
 * [OpenCV](https://opencv.org/) : Used for loading Haar Cascades and manipulating video streams.
 * [Keras](https://keras.io/) : Used for designing and training the Encoder model.
-* [Google Colab](https://colab.research.google.com/) : Used as the developement environment for executing high end computations on it's backend GPUs/TPUs and for editing Jupyter Notebook.
+* [Google Colab](https://colab.research.google.com/) : Used as the developement environment for executing high-end computations on its backend GPUs/TPUs and for editing Jupyter Notebook.

 ## Contributing
 You are welcome to contribute :